-The University of Law’s long established National Law Fair will once again be taking place on Monday 27 June in London.
-Attended by a range of law firms and recruiters, this National Law Fair will help you improve your chances of securing a training contract.
+The University of Law’s long established National Law Fair is attended by a range of law firms and recruiters and will help you improve your chances of securing a training contract.

 This is an excellent opportunity to speak to a number of law firms and organisations about their training opportunities.
 All firms will be offering advice on their recruitment process with regard to work placements and training contracts.